Decicus/TTT-Scoreboard-Ranks-for-ULX/README.md

     - Adding, changing (via addgrouprank) and removing group ranks (colors + rainbows).

 ## Changelog:
+- Version 1.2.0
+    - Adds `ulx defaultcolor`, which adjusts the color of the default rank.
 - Version 1.1.1
     - Hotfixes a scoreboard issue with missing MIA and CD players.
 - Version 1.1